walt-id/waltid-ssikit-docs/getting-started/rest-apis/core-api/decentralised-identifiers.md

 {% endtab %}
 {% endtabs %}

-The method-dependent options have `method` as a required property, while the `keyAlias` is optional (if not specified, a new key will be automatically created using the default algorithm according to the did-method).
-The other properties are also optional and have a default value.
+The `method` and `keyAlias` properties are common for all _did-method_ requests, `method` being required, while `keyAlias` - optional (if not specified, a new key will be automatically created using the default algorithm according to the _did-method_).
+The method-dependent options have default values, if not specified otherwise.
+Below are the available properties by _did-method_.

 {% tabs %}
 {% tab title="key" %}